Laws about mental illness in Victoria

 Being diagnosed with a mental illness

-Only a doctor can decide whether they believe you have a mental illness and only after a proper assessment.
+Only a doctor can decide whether they believe you have a mental illness.
+They can only make this decision after a proper assessment.

 Voluntary or compulsory treatment

-Read about the types of compulsory treatment orders and the criteria that must be followed before someone can be placed on order.
+Read about the types of compulsory treatment orders, and the criteria that must be followed, before someone can be placed on an order.

 Rights of people receiving treatment for mental illness

-There are a number of laws that protect the rights of people being compulsorily treated for mental illness, including rights to privacy, confidentiality and other human rights.
+There are a number of laws that protect the rights of people being compulsorily treated for mental illness.

-The intent of the The Mental Health and Wellbeing Act 2022 is ‘recovery orientated’, so the aim is to support people to recover, including giving them clear rights to make decisions about their own treatment.
+The intent of the The Mental Health and Wellbeing Act 2022 is ‘recovery orientated’.
+This means that the aim of the Act is to support people to recover, including giving them clear rights to make decisions about their own treatment.

 Read about: